Generic Name: reteplase (RE te plase)

-Retaplase may also be used for other purposes not listed in this medication guide.
+Reteplase may also be used for purposes not listed in this medication guide.

-What is the most important information I should know about Retavase (retaplase)?
+What is the most important information I should know about Retavase (reteplase)?

-What should I discuss with my health care provider before I receive Retavase (retaplase)?
+What should I discuss with my health care provider before I receive Retavase (reteplase)?

-You should not receive this medication if you are allergic to retaplase, or if you have certain conditions.
-Be sure your doctor knows if you have:
+You should not use reteplase if you are allergic to it, or if you have:

 any active bleeding;